Director's Internship Application Instructions

 Upload the following two documents in PDF Format

 - Statement of Interest (one page): Your Statement of Interest should be a document describing your interest in the organization for which you are applying and the qualities you possess that make you a well suited candidate for the internship.
 It is between a college application essay and a cover letter.
 Some organizations ask that you address specific topics in your personal statement, so please make sure to check the position description for any specific application instructions.
 If you are applying to two Director's Internships, your Statement of Interest should be unique for each organization.

 - Resume (one page)

 - Generally, each application is reviewed by the Director’s Internship Selection Committee, and a select group of finalists are shared with host organizations.

-- We shoot to notify all applicantsif they are a finalist by March 1st.
+- We aim to notify all applicants of their finalist status by March 1st.
 If finalist decisions have not been made by early March, applicants will receive a note with an updated timeline.